KristianRaue/cedalo.github.io/index.md

             <div class="col-md-12 col-sm-12 download">
                 <div class="download-intro">
                     <h1 class="section-header">Get Started!
 Open-Source or Premium.</h1>
-                    <p>In addition to sponsoring the two Open-Source projects "Eclipse Streamsheets" and "Eclipse Mosquitto" Cedalo also offers premium editions of both products.
-They are called "Cedalo Sheets" and "Cedalo Broker".
-Try the Cedalo premium edition free for 14 days.</p>
+                    <p>The two Open-Source projects "Eclipse Streamsheets" and "Eclipse Mosquitto" are included in the Cedalo Community Platform which you can download here.<p>
+                	<p>Cedalo also offers premium editions of both products.
+They are called "Cedalo Sheets" and "Cedalo Broker" and are included in the Cedalo Premium Platform.
+Try the Premium Platform free for 14 days or use our managed service in the Cedalo Cloud.</p>
                 </div>
             </div>
             <div class="col-md-4 col-sm-6 download text-center" >